Graduate and Professional Student Association

 Conference Registration

-Whether you are presenting at the conference or not, we invite all members of the Mason community to attend the conference on Friday, April 4, 2025, in Merten Hall on the Fairfax campus.
+Whether you are presenting at the conference or not, we invite all members of the Mason community to attend the conference on Friday, March 27, 2026, in Merten Hall on the Fairfax Campus.
 Please register for the conference here.

 More information will be made available about the conference leading up to the day!
 Please stay tuned!